What time is check-in / check-out?

 Can anyone use the Spa and Treatment Centre (including the pool and hammam)?

 The Spa and pool area is reserved for those who have booked treatments or therapies, as this includes a ‘Spa and Treatment Centre Day Pass’.
+Please note that the spa area (including pool) is to be kept quiet at all times.

 Are children allowed at Ashiyana?